 - 1 teaspoon milk

-- Bake at 350 degrees for 20 minutes.
-Combine powdered sugar and 1 teaspoon of milk to create a thin icing, if needed add more milk a small amount at a time.
+- Combine powdered sugar and 1 teaspoon of milk to create a thin icing, if needed add more milk a small amount at a time.
 When cool, frost each bun with an X.

 Until next time, happy eating.